Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 ```
 </td><td>

-Training model, and calculating its accuracy on test dataset before and after whole process.
+Training model, and calculating its accuracy on the test dataset before and after a whole process.
 ![](Screenshots/main/test.png)

 </td></tr>